 Table 6.
-Most common Fall on the same level by type and source combination of injuries in General FreightLTL, ranked by intervention priority.
+Most common Fall on the same level by type and source combination of injuries in General Freight LTL, ranked by intervention priority.

 Description PIP Rank Slips and trips because of equipment or other object in the way, tripping while walking to or from truck 1 Slipped and fell on uneven ground, on ice or slippery surface, or slipped while carrying objects or while twisting and bending to get objects out of truck 2 Tying down/strapping cargo in trailer, slipped and fell 3 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical of Highest count of claims = \triangle are noted with these symbols, when available. , the type cost = O,
+The PIP ranks the count of injuries, th (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss =, Highest medical cost Highest count of claims = are noted with these symbols, when available.